PPRNet - Primary (Care) Practices Research Network

 - Publishing our findings in peer-reviewed, high quality journals and through widely accessible web-based tools.

-Many practices have leveraged their participation in PPRNet to receive Patient-Centered Medical Home recognition, receive Physician Quality Reporting System (PQRS) and other value-based payment incentives, and satisfy continuing medical education and specialty maintenance of certification requirements.
+Many practices have leveraged their participation in PPRNet to receive Patient-Centered Medical Home (PCMH) recognition, receive Physician Quality Reporting System (PQRS) and other value-based payment incentives, and satisfy continuing medical education and specialty maintenance of certification requirements.
 PPRNet practices report rediscovering the joy of medicine, improved practice morale and staff retention, and deep gratification from working and learning with their colleagues across the U.S. and Canada.